 - Arrangement for payment of all tuition and fees must be made at time of registration.
-Tuition and fee amounts are set by the Ranger College Board of Regents and are subject to change at the beginning of any enrollment period. - For the 2018-2019 academic year the cost of tuition per credit hour is as follows: - o In-district students: \$50 per credit hour - Out-of-district students: \$98 per credit hour - Out-of-state and international students will pay \$140/semester credit hour with a \$250 minimum. - All students will pay the following fees: - o General Service Fee of \$10 per semester credit hour - o Registration Fee of \$10 per semester credit hour - o Technology Fee of \$10 per semester credit hour - o Records Fee of \$30 per registration - Variable IncludEd fee per IncludEd course - o Educational Service Fee at each registration.
+Tuition and fee amounts are set by the Ranger College Board of Regents and are subject to change at the beginning of any enrollment period. - For the 2019-2020 academic year the cost of tuition per credit hour is as follows: - In-district students: \$50 per credit hour - Out-of-district students: \$110 per credit hour - Out-of-state and international students will pay \$155 per credit hour with a \$250 minimum. - O Dual credit students in academic courses will pay \$50 per credit hour. - Dual credit students in CTE courses will pay \$80 per credit hour. - All students will pay the following fees: - General Service Fee of \$10 per semester credit hour - Registration Fee of \$10 per semester credit hour 0 - Technology Fee of \$10 per semester credit hour - o Records Fee of \$30 per registration - o Mandatory student accident plan of \$30 per year - Variable IncludEd fee per IncludEd course - o Educational Service Fee at each registration.
 The Educational Service Fee charges are listed separately. - Lab fees may be required.
-Other fees, such as those for change of course, graduation, parking, room reservations, and so on, follow below or are listed elsewhere.
+Other fees, such as those for change of course, graduation, parking, room reservations, and so on, follow below or are listed elsewhere. - NOTE: Programs excluded from the IncludEd fee include nursing, cosmetology, welding, machining, and dual enrollment (during the Academic Year).